 Future sales of a substantial number of shares of our common stock in the public market, particularly sales by our directors, executive officers, and significant stockholders, or the perception that these sales could occur, could adversely affect the market price of our common stock and may make it more difficult for you to sell your common stock at a time and price that you deem appropriate.
-Upon the closing of this offering, based on the number of shares of our common stock outstanding as of March 31, 2021 and after giving effect to the Preferred Stock Conversion and the Warrant Exercises, we will have an aggregate of shares of our common stock outstanding.
+Upon the closing of this offering, based on the number of shares of our common stock outstanding as of December 31, 2020 and after giving effect to the Preferred Stock Conversion and the Warrant Exercises, we will have an aggregate of shares of our common stock outstanding.
 This includes shares of common stock that we are selling in this offering, which may be resold in the public market immediately without restriction, unless purchased by our affiliates.
-Substantially all of the remaining shares are currently restricted as a result of securities laws or restrictions in market stand-off provisions or the lock-up agreements described elsewhere in this prospectus under the caption "Underwriting (Conflict of Interest)" (which may be waived at any time, with or without notice, by Goldman Sachs & Co.
-LLC and BofA Securities, Inc.)
+Of the remaining shares, shares are currently restricted as a result of securities laws or restrictions in the lock-up agreements described elsewhere in this prospectus under the caption "Underwriting" (which may be waived at any time, with or without notice, by Goldman Sachs & Co.
+LLC and BofA Securities, Inc.), but will be able to be sold beginning 180 days after the date of this prospectus unless held by one of our affiliates, in which case the resale of those securities will be subject to volume limitations and other requirements under Rule 144 of the Securities Act.
+See "Shares Eligible for Future Sale."